rkiel/git-utilities/FEATURE.md

 ### Usage

-This utility is built around some standard branch names: `master`, `develop`, and `integration`.
+This utility is built around the standard branch `master` and branches for releases that follow the format of MAJOR.MINOR.PATCH.

 Feature branches have specific format: USER-BASE-FEATURE.

-* USER is the username as specificied by the USER environment variable
+* USER is the username as specified by the USER environment variable
-* BASE is the standard branch to base the feature branch on
+* BASE is the standard branch or release branch to base the feature branch on
 * FEATURE is the name of the feature

 #### Start

-To start a new feature, go to one of the standard branches.
+To start a new feature, go to the standard branch or a release branch.

 ```
 git checkout master